The Woman in White

 However, Collins may be going too far with all the extended revelations and plot points at the end of this novel about a secret society's activities and all the details of a certain character's conspiring.
 They seem to take the novel in new directions very late in the story—and away from the personal concerns of the characters we've grown attached to.
 It comes across as the author trying in the conclusion to give greater gravity to what he fears might be perceived as a superficial melodrama.
 Unnecessarily.

 I also object to The Prince and the Pauper syndrome that runs through so much Victorian literature.
-Why is it so important to reveal that a hero who was resigned to being an honest and happy commoner is really—what a wonderful surprise!—an aristocrat, the rightful inheritor of great wealth.
+Why is it so important to reveal that a hero who was resigned to being an honest and happy commoner is really—what a wonderful surprise!—an aristocrat!
+The rightful inheritor of great wealth!
 Strangely, it seems authors concerned with reform and social justice are most susceptible to the appeal of this twist.
-As if a character's victory in finding love, truth and justice were not enough, but one must also be discovered to have blue blood.
+As if a character's victory in finding love, truth and justice were not enough, but they must also be discovered to have blue blood.

 But that's a complaint that applies to only a small part of The Woman in White and probably has more to do with writers having to please the readers of their time.
 Just like those long-standing and equally unrealistic literary shibboleths of evil-doers being vanquished, crime never paying, and love overcoming all.